DanielPalacz/LibraryAPI/README.md

  - apart of that quite complex dev env was used with: precommit, mypy (doesnt work well with DRF), shell_plus and even tools for class diagram generation (based on Django models)

 Phase 2.
 Integration of drf-spectacular, looking into documentation options
- - as per documentation drf-spectacular integration provided powerful than satisfied solution giving three types of documentation
+ - as per documentation drf-spectacular integration provided more than satisfied solution giving three types of documentation
  - JSON OpenAPI Schema (raw JSON OpenAPI), Swagger, ReDoc,

 Phase 3.
 Exploring different Authentication options